 Phuket Island can be anything you want it to be.
-From a hub for some of the world’s best nightlife to a peaceful haven surrounded by lush jungles, small villages, and friendly locals 💯
+From a hub for some of the world’s best nightlife to a peaceful haven surrounded by lush jungles, small villages, and friendly locals 💯 You can also find the easiest travel route to Koh Phi Phi Islands from here!

-Whether you are coming here on a Thailand holiday or want to live here, this in-depth guide 👓 to the island will help you to know more.
+Whether you are coming here on a Thailand holiday or want to live here, this in-depth guide to the island will help you to know more 👓

 Southeastern Phuket boasts off-beat beaches.
 Chalong Bay has an impressive yacht harbor and ferry port, while lovely Phang Nga Bay has soaring limestone cliffs, caves, and tiny, traditional fishing villages.
-Interior Phuket, away from the crowds in town and unvisited by the vast majority of tourists 🧐 There's a lot of pineapple and rubber plantations, mangrove forests at Phra Taew National Park, and small Muslim communities.
+Interior Phuket, away from the crowds in town and unvisited by the vast majority of tourists 🧐 There are a lot of pineapple and rubber plantations, mangrove forests at Phra Taew National Park, and small Muslim communities.

 The population of Phuket province sits at around 525,000, with at least 115,000 residents of foreign extraction, including Burmese, Laotian and Cambodian workers.
 The majority are Buddhist, with a significant number of Muslims of Malay descent, descendants of Chinese tin-mining migrants, and Perenakans from Malacca and Penang 👓 The Muslim community traces its origins to the original sea-dwelling gypsies who first came to the island.